 Overseas Assets in Australian Property Proceedings

-- Overseas superannuation interests are not considered ‘superannuation’ for the purpose of family law proceedings.
-You will need to obtain advice about whether the interest should be considered an ‘asset’ ‘financial resource’ or should be excluded from the pool altogether, say if it is really an age pension in disguise.
+- Overseas superannuation interests are not considered “superannuation” for the purpose of family law proceedings.
+You will need to obtain advice about whether the interest should be considered an “asset”, “financial resource” or should be excluded from the pool altogether.
 Also, unlike in Australia, an overseas superannuation interest may not be splittable or transferrable.

 - Overseas real property will be subject to local laws.
-It may be necessary to involve a local solicitor or agent to assist with obtaining an accurate valuation of the property and advice on any limitation to selling the property or other taxation consequences.
+It may be necessary to involve a local solicitor or agent to help obtain an accurate valuation of the property and advice on any limitation to selling the property or other taxation consequences.

 - You may face difficulties transferring funds out of certain countries, even with Australia family law orders.

-- Where an overseas asset is not treated as property and included in the asset pool, it will likely be treated as a financial resources or as a ‘relevant factor’ that the court takes into consideration when adjusting property interests.
+- Where an overseas asset is not treated as property and included in the asset pool, it will likely be treated as a financial resources or as a “relevant factor” that the court considers when adjusting property interests.